arwysyah/rn-topbutton-animation/README.md

 |buttonColor        | PropTypes.String (optional) |color for button

-note : the amount of render item must same with the length of title. title must have length at least 2 and maximum 4
+note : the amount of render item must same with the length of title. title must have length at least 2 and maximum 4 as the length

 ## Project Documentation